 The remote itself is fairly simple and plasticky.
 It has two buttons for adjusting the brightness of the light and two more for adjusting the color temperature.
 Just like with the controls on the LED panel itself, the LCD screen on the remote lights up when you adjust the settings.

-It is possible to wirelessly control either one LED panel at a time or multiple at once.
-This saves a lot of time when you need to configure or adjust the light on multiple panels, as there no need to walk up to each panel and adjust the knobs.
+It is possible to wirelessly control one or multiple LED panels at a time.
+This saves a lot of time when you need to configure or adjust the light on multiple panels.
+Gone are the days where you need to walk up to each panel and adjust the knobs.

 More points of interest